slothsoft/example-javafx-maven/README.md

 java -cp "%JAVA_HOME%\jre\lib\ext\jfxrt.jar;hello-world-1.0.0.jar" de.slothsoft.helloworld.HelloWorld
 ```

-The benefit to that approach is that you can be able to support Java 7 via click on the BAT file and Java 8 via double click on the JAR at the same time.
-At least in theory, Java 6 applications didn't work on Java 7 as they should have, so there's always the question if Java 7 applications work on Java 8 without modifications.

-**Wait for Java 8**
+~~**Wait for Java 8**~~

-JavaFX is going to be officially released in Java 8, which should be available March 2014.
-It's not that long, and you won't need to add an additional dependency and it will start via double click.
-Your customers will have to update, though.
-And there is the possibility, as above, that something will go horrible, horrible wrong and Java 8 will not be unusable for half a year as Java 7 was.
+~~JavaFX is going to be officially released in Java 8, which should be available March 2014.
+It's not that long, and you won't need to add an additional dependency and it will start via double click.~~ Yes, you will have to add additional dependencies.

 **Maven Plug-ins**